-Initially, a one time symmetric key is used for generation and verification of the MAC.
+A one time symmetric key is used for generation and verification of the MAC first time.
 This key is also used for encryption/decryption of partial keys, intermediate keys and group key.
-Once the group key is computed, then the symmetric key is discarded.
-Figure 4 provides the algorithm for computing the partial keys in a tree which is based on the position of the nodes in that group.
+Once the group key is computed, the symmetric key is discarded.
+Figure 3 provides the algorithm for computing the partial keys in a tree which is based on the position of the nodes in that group.